 You can create an audience based on any of these UTM parameters…

 Using the example link above, we could create the following audience for the “email” medium.

 18. From Your Events: By Value Parameter

-You can create audiences based on the value of purchases made on your website, assuming you’re using the value parameter with your Facebook pixel event code.
+You can create audiences based on the value of purchases made on your website, assuming you’re using the value parameter with your The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. event code.

 19. From Your Events: By Currency Parameter

 20. From Your Events: By Content Name Parameter